 2. Why do you want this job, and what can you bring to it?

 The NED role can cover a wide spectrum.
 You might be an ‘independent friend’, or a

 strategist, or a monitor, or all of these things on different days of the month.
 As with

 applying for any job, think about what makes you right for a particular role at a particular organisation.

 The company will do due diligence on you before it makes an appointment, but you must do your own due diligence as well.
 Make sure you understand the business, the dynamics between owners and executives, and the people with whom you will be working.
 Unless the other people on the board share the same level of integrity as you, the boardroom could be an uncomfortable place.

-We've created a downloadable white paper including all ten tips, which we hope you will find useful when deciding if a non-executive director role is right for you.
+Download all ten tips, which we hope you find useful when deciding if a non-executive director role is right for you.